Thrive Theme Builder settings

 - Thrive Optimize is also an A/B testing tool, but for complete landing pages.
 This one is a little more expensive though, at $ 127,00 for a 1 site licence.

 Thrive Theme Builder is a really nice builder.
 I like that you can just click on a template part – like the header, footer, top & bottom section and sidebars – to edit it, instead of having to go to the backend to edit them like in most other theme builders.
 I also like the installation wizard and introduction video.
 Things like global colors are cool too.
+Especially combined with the other products in Thrive Suite, they offer a great product range.

-As far as the Thrive membership concerns, I probably wouldn’t recommend that because I think it’s a little too expensive.
-That is absolutely the only reason why I wouldn’t recommend it, because all Thrive products are at the top of their game.
+The price is absolutely the only reason why I wouldn’t recommend it, because all Thrive products are at the top of their game.
 So if these tools are worth it in your opinion, don’t let me hold you back and go for it!

 Need help with Thrive or another site builder?